 Lunch (payable locally)

-You can buy picnic lunches from the hotel (order the night before).
-Alternatively, you could buy lunch ingredients from one of the many shops in Puerto de Sóller.
+You could buy lunch ingredients from one of the many shops in Puerto de Sóller.
 On some days it may be possible to buy ingredients or eat in a local café during the day; your leaders will advise you of all the options.